theurs/freegooglebard/README.md

 # How to use Free Google Bard?

-To start chatting with Free Google Bard, send a message to the bot
+To start chatting with Free Google Bard, send a message to the bot.
+You can send voice messages too.

 In a group you can send a message to the bot using **.bard** command and with reply to bards messages.